hawkins/prettier-webpack-plugin/README.md

 > Again, see [Prettier's options](https://github.com/jlongster/prettier#api) for a complete list of options to specify for Prettier.

 Note that you can specify any option for Prettier to use in this object.
-So, all options are assumed to be for Prettier, and will thus be passed to prettier, with the exception of two for this plugin:
+So, all options are assumed to be for Prettier, and will thus be passed to prettier, with the exception of three for this plugin:

 - `encoding` (type: `String`)
   - The encoding scheme to use for the file.